Bayonne, New Jersey: Economy

+Bayonne has a rich industrial history, particularly in shipbuilding and manufacturing.
+The city is home to the former site of the Standard Oil Refinery.

 Portions of the city are part of an Urban Enterprise Zone (UEZ), one of 32 zones covering 37 municipalities statewide.
 Bayonne was selected in 2002 as one of a group of three zones added to participate in the program.
 In addition to other benefits to encourage employment and investment within the Zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in September 2002, the city's Urban Enterprise Zone status expires in December 2023.
 More than 200 businesses have registered to participate in the city's UEZ since it was first established.

-The Bayonne Town Center, located within the Broadway shopping district, includes retailers, eateries, consumer and small business banking centers.
+The Bayonne Town Center, located in the Broadway shopping district, includes retailers, eateries, consumer and small business banking centers.
 The Bayonne Medical Center is a for-profit hospital that anchors the northern end of the Town Center.
 It is the city's largest employer, with over 1,200 employees.
 A 2013 study showed that the hospital charged the highest rates in the United States.

-Bayonne Crossing on Route 440 in Bayonne, includes a Lowe's, New York Sports Club, and Wal-Mart.
+Bayonne Crossing on Route 440 in Bayonne includes a Lowe's and Wal-Mart.

 On the site of the former Military Ocean Terminal, the Peninsula at Bayonne Harbor includes new housing and businesses.
 One of them, Cape Liberty Cruise Port is located at the end of the long peninsula with Royal Caribbean.
 Also found is a memorial park for the Tear of Grief, a 100 ft, 175 ST monument commemorating the September 11 terrorist attacks and the 1993 World Trade Center bombing.

 The firearms manufacturing company Henry Repeating Arms moved from Brooklyn to Bayonne in 2009.